cjl8zf/langtool-ignore-fonts/README.md

 ```

 However, I can see this being used for many other major-modes.
 For
-instance to set markdown-mode to ignore code comments add the
+instance to set markdown-mode to ignore code blocks add the
 following to your init file after loading this package.

 ```